boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    In this option, the IETF Network Slice, fulfilling connectivity requirements between NFs of some 5G slice, is represented at the SDP by a VLAN, or double VLANs (commonly known as QinQ).
-Each VLAN can represent a distinct logical interface on the attachment circuits, hence it provides the possibility to place these logical interfaces in distinct L2 or L3 service instances and implement separation between slices via service instances.
+Each VLAN represents a distinct logical interface on the attachment circuits, hence it provides the possibility to place these logical interfaces in distinct L2 or L3 service instances and implement separation between slices via service instances.
 Since the 5G interfaces are IP